mariuskas1/coderr_index/README.md

 ## Coderr Index

-This repository serves as an index for all related repositories of **Coderr**.
+This repository serves as an index for all related repositories of the **Coderr App**.

 Below are links to the different repositories: